MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ![Username and password sensitive text](../media/create-remote-desktop/ir-launch-emote_desktop-session.png)

-1. Select **Save**, and then test your UI flow.
+1. Select **Save**, and then test your Windows recorder (V1) flow.

 >[!IMPORTANT]
->When you call this UI flow from an automated flow, it is recommended to use a key management solution such as [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) to retrieve the username and password and then pass them to the **sensitive text** inputs in the UI flow dynamically, rather than storing them in the flow itself.
+>When you call this Windows recorder (V1) flow from an automated flow, it is recommended to use a key management solution such as [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) to retrieve the username and password and then pass them to the **sensitive text** inputs in the Windows recorder (V1) flow dynamically, rather than storing them in the flow itself.

 >[!TIP]
-> Enable **Secure Inputs** in the **Settings** menu for the **Run a UI flow for desktop** action in the flow that is calling the UI flow.
+> Enable **Secure Inputs** in the **Settings** menu for the **Run a flow built with Windows recorder (V1)** action in the flow that is calling the Windows recorder (V1) flow.
 This ensures that the inputs are not stored in the run history.

 ## Use image recognition to record on Citrix